bogdanbacila/AttributeGradingTest/README.md

 ## Running the listening test

+1. Make sure the "Audio On/Off" button is active.
-1. To run a listening test you need to first drag and drop a test configuration file from the "Test_Configuration" folder, into the box located on the left of the screen.
+2. To run a listening test you need to first drag and drop a test configuration file from the "Test_Configuration" folder, into the box located on the left of the screen.

 ![config_file](docs/config_file.png)

-2. Type your name in the name box:
+3. Type your name in the name box:
-3. Press **"Reset and Randomize"**
+4. Press **"Reset and Randomize"**
-4. When you are ready to start the test press **"Start"**.
+5. When you are ready to start the test press **"Start"**.
 You can now start the listening test.
 Please note that the the "Next" and "Previous" options will be disabled until all the sliders are moved.
-5. When you are finished, don't forget to press the **"Stop"** button.
+6. When you are finished, don't forget to press the **"Stop"** button.